Burly0/Burpsuite-certificate-python-Script/README.md

 # burpsuite-blindSQLi
-Simple script that I made to exploit the blind SQL injection module during the burpsuite academy
+I wanted to train in python and I'm training for the burpsuite certification.
+The module was about blind SQL injections.
+Burpsuite was slow so I did it in python :)